Sequential learning on a Tensor Network Born machine with Trainable Token Embedding: Empirical result

 \end{itemize} Each sub-figure in \figref{fig: corre} plots the model-predicted statistical feature (vertical axis) against the data-indicated statistical feature (horizontal axis). \figref{fig: corre}(a-e) is for $p(x_i)$ where each point in the plot corresponds to a different choice of site $i$ and a token $x_i$ on that site. \figref{fig: corre}(f-j) is for $c(x_i,x_j)$ where each point in the plot corresponds to a choice of pair $(i,j)$ and tokens $(x_i,x_j)$ on that pair.
 If the model learns all statistical features from data perfectly, we should expect all points to fall along the diagonal dashed line (on which the model prediction coincides with the data statistics).
 The result in \figref{fig: corre} indicates that as the physical dimension increases, both the single-site probability and correlations align more closely with the test set.
 This indicates that the Born machine equipped with trainable POVM embedding will be more powerful in modeling token correlations across different sites in the training data, compared to the fixed one-hot embedding approach.

-We also benchmarked our quantum model against the classical sequential generative model, the Generative Pretrained Transformer-2(GPT-2) model, with a comparable parameter size.
-The GPT-2 configuration is initialized from the \textit{Hugging Face transformer} library\cite{gpt2lmhead} with $d_{\text{embedding}}=72$, $n_{\text{layer}}=12$, $ n_{\text{head}}=4$, which contains $\sim$0.8 million parameters in total, then integrated with the GPT-2LMHead model.
-In \figref{fig: loss} and \figref{fig: corre}, the Born machine exhibits a lower NLL and stronger performance in approximating single-site probabilities when compared to GPT-2.
-However, it shows weaker proficiency in correlation approximation, which can be attributed to that the GPT-2's attention mechanism is pretty powerful in modeling long-range correlations.
+We also benchmarked our quantum model against the classical sequential generative model, the Generative Pretrained Transformer-2 (GPT-2), with a comparable parameter size.
+The GPT-2 configuration is initialized from the \textit{Hugging Face transformer} library\cite{gpt2lmhead} with $d_{\text{embedding}} = 72$, $n_{\text{layer}} = 12$, $n_{\text{head}} = 4$, which contains approximately 0.8 million parameters in total, and is integrated with the GPT-2LMHead model.
+For the Born machine, the total number of parameters can be estimated as the product of the bond dimension, physical dimension, and sequence length, i.e., $d_{\text{bond}}^2 \times d_{\text{phys}} \times L$.
+For example, our largest configuration uses $d_{\text{bond}} = 20$, $d_{\text{phys}} = 16$, and $L = 120$, leading to approximately 0.77 million parameters—comparable to GPT-2.
+In \figref{fig: loss} and \figref{fig: corre}, the Born machine achieves lower NLL and comparable performance in approximating single-site probabilities relative to GPT-2 under our current settings.
+However, it shows weaker proficiency in correlation approximation.
+Attention-based networks like GPT-2 are designed with an all-to-all connectivity structure without inherent dimensionality constraints, making them particularly effective at capturing long-range correlations.